Tag Archives: exxon

 2004 Imperial Oil Report to Shareholders: 125 years of Energy Leadership

-This 2004 document from Imperial Oil Ltd, the Canadian subsidiary of Exxon, is an annual report to shareholders of Imperial Oil, Ltd. This document is part of the ClimateFiles Imperial Oil document set, gleaned by DeSmog researchers from the Glenbow Imperial Oil Archive Collection.
-The report discusses Imperial’s growing investment in tar sands exploration and […]
+Summary This 2004 document from Imperial Oil Ltd, the Canadian subsidiary of Exxon, is an annual report to shareholders of Imperial Oil, Ltd. This document is part of the ClimateFiles Imperial Oil document set, gleaned by DeSmog researchers from the Glenbow Imperial Oil Archive Collection.
+The report discusses Imperial’s growing investment in tar sands exploration […]

 2003 ExxonMobil Outlook for Energy Op Ed Series

-This ExxonMobil climate and energy public relations op ed series from 2003 features articles submitted to news publications including “Building the energy future, “A look back at a look ahead,” “Bridging to the automotive future,” “Building a more energy efficient world,” and “Energy Beyond 2020.”
-These articles paint oil and gas as the only reliable […]
+Summary This ExxonMobil climate and energy public relations op ed series from 2003 features articles submitted to news publications including “Building the energy future, “A look back at a look ahead,” “Bridging to the automotive future,” “Building a more energy efficient world,” and “Energy Beyond 2020.”
+These articles paint oil and gas as the only […]

 2001 State Department Briefing for Follow-Up Exxon Meeting

-This briefing was sent to Paula Dobriansky, who in 2001 was the Under Secretary of State for Global Affairs.
+Summary This briefing was sent to Paula Dobriansky, who in 2001 was the Under Secretary of State for Global Affairs.
 She was also the head of delegation and the lead negotiator on US climate change policy[NN1].
-The document was authored by then Acting Assistant Secretary for The Bureau of Oceans and International Environmental and Scientific Affairs […]
+The document was authored by then Acting Assistant Secretary for The Bureau of Oceans and International Environmental and Scientific […]

 2001 State Department Briefing for Exxon’s Randol Meeting

-The briefing was sent to Paula Dobriansky, who in 2001 was the Under Secretary of State for Global Affairs.
+Summary The briefing was sent to Paula Dobriansky, who in 2001 was the Under Secretary of State for Global Affairs.
 She was also the head of delegation and the lead negotiator on US climate change policy[NN1].
-The document was authored by then Acting Assistant Secretary for The Bureau of Oceans and International Environmental and Scientific Affairs […]
+The document was authored by then Acting Assistant Secretary for The Bureau of Oceans and International Environmental and Scientific […]

 2001 ExxonMobil Fortune article

-This document is an article discussing ExxonMobil’s current and future oil production, published in a 2001 issue of Fortune, a popular international business magazine.
-In the article, ExxonMobil’s CEO Lee Raymond stated that the company plans to “spend $45 billion over the next decade to increase its energy production by three million barrels a day.”
-The […]
+Summary This document is an article discussing ExxonMobil’s current and future oil production, published in a 2001 issue of Fortune, a popular international business magazine.
+In the article, ExxonMobil’s CEO Lee Raymond stated that the company plans to “spend $45 billion over the next decade to increase its energy production by three million barrels a day.” […]